Skip to content

 How It Works

-VecEnv is ~30 lines of glue around jax.vmap.
+VecEnv is ~30 lines of glue around jax.vmap, and the core implementation of the BatchedEnv base class.
 Here's a quick rundown:

 1. reset(rng) — splits rng into num_envs sub-keys and vmaps the inner env.reset over them.